 4. I cut out pieces of card stock for the place cards, and my son wrote our family names on them.
 I prefer his cute handwriting rather than trying to make them perfect.
 It looks so sweet!
 We used a hole punch to slide the cards through the pipe cleaner.

 Look how cute these chunky pumpkin place cards are!
+Such a fun and easy Thanksgiving craft for kids.
 They will be so cute next to our table setting on Thanksgiving.

 Here are 49 other fun Thanksgiving crafts for kids for you to try: